jtheriault/code-copter/README.md

 Similar to a custom analyzer, defining a custom reporter is as simple as writing a single function.

-An reporter function takes a [Report](https://github.com/jtheriault/code-copter-sdk#report) object which has two important properties:
+A reporter function takes a [Report](https://github.com/jtheriault/code-copter-sdk#report) object which has two important properties:

 * *pass* - a boolean for whether the entire codebase passed or not